LORD-MicroStrain/Protocols/Wireless/WirelessNodeCommands.md

 No Response.

 ##### Notes:
-**User Entered Bytes:** You may send up to 50 bytes with the Arm Command which will then be in the header information of the packet when the data is downloaded from the node using the [Download Page](#download-page) command.
+**User Entered Bytes:** You may send up to 50 bytes with the Arm Command which will then be in the header information of the packet when the data is downloaded from the node using the [Page Download](#page-download) command.

 **Disarming:** A Node will stay in this armed state for a default of 10 seconds (EEPROM adjustable).
 To disarm an Armed Node manually, use the [Set to Idle](#set-to-idle) command.